ranguard/www-leo-cuckoo-org/root/opensource/index.md

 ### PerlNews.org <Badge text="deactivated" type="warn"/>
 ##### March 2011

-I launched Perl news</> site with Dave Cross, which targeted major announcements within the Perl community.
+I launched the Perl news site with Dave Cross, which targeted major announcements within the Perl community.
 Now that [Perl.com](https://www.perl.com/) is active again we have redirected to there.

 ## Perl Modules